The Trauma of Having a Parent with BPD

 Because they have a very limited capacity for holding or tolerating other peoples’ feelings, they would shun emotional expressions from you.
 Any emerging signs of disappointment, hurt, and anger that their child might have are unbearably stressful for them because deep down, they assume it was their fault that their child was not perfectly happy.
 Even when you were just physically unwell or distressed about something outside of the home, they may immediately perceive it as a criticism of them.

 Most of the time, this is not conscious.
 What happens here is that they have projected their internal criticism outward— so their assumed ‘faults’ become yours.
-They have, metaphorically, made you swallow the unbearable feeling of inadequacy and shame for them.
+Your BPD mother or father have, metaphorically, made you swallow the unbearable feeling of inadequacy and shame for them.
 For their psyche to survive, their automatic defense was to shut you down.
 To make matters worse, the parent with BPD might want to portray a ‘picture-perfect’ family image to outsiders and push you to do the same.
 All other people saw was their charming, loving self, and you are left feeling hopelessly lost in a world where nobody understands the angst of having a parent with BPD.

 Since you were never allowed to have, let alone express, authentic feelings, you may have also learned to disown them.
 As a result, you may now suffer from a syndrome called Alexithymia, where you can find no words for your inner states, or you feel empty and numb, and disconnected from your body and soul.
 This lack of ability to be in touch with yourself will stop you from living a fulfilling life, as well as building authentic relationships.